johnrazeur/hyper-shortcut/README.md

 }
 ```

 When type is `create`, Hyper-Shorcut will prompt an input box asking the name of the file to the user.
-The name file is store in the variable `name` and you can use it in the template and in the `path` attribute of `hyper-shortcut.json`.
+The name file is store in the variable `name` and you can use it in the template and in the `filename` attribute of `hyper-shortcut.json`.

 Actions is a list of variables the user must specifies.
 Result is store in the `name` variable, you can use it in the template file.
 Type must be `input`or `quickPick`.
 If type is `quickPick`, you must provide an `items` ( array of string ) of the possible values of the action.